ralese/docs/source/Supplier/public_rfq.rst

 Public RFQ
 ==========

-Public RFQ can be acessed by public.
+Public RFQ can be accessed by public.

 Finding Public RFQ
 ------------------